-Compared to most people, those working as a Pharmacy Technician tend to value Relationships, Support, and Independence.
+Compared to most people, those working as a Pharmacy Technician tend to value Relationships, Support, and Achievement.

 Most importantly, Pharmacy Technicians strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.